-In California, 53 measles cases had been reported by June 20.
+In California, 66 measles cases have been reported.

 Why on the rise?
 One reason is that many adults have not been vaccinated.
 And many parents decided not to have their children vaccinated.
 Some came down with the illness and spread the measles to others.

 Contagious!
 Measles is extremely contagious.
 It is very easy for people to catch the measles.

 Not vaccinated?
 If you and your child are in a room where a person with measles coughed, you can easily catch measles if you’re not vaccinated!

 Common symptoms Measles causes fever, rash, cough, runny nose, and red, watery eyes.

 Complications of measles Some people get ear infections or diarrhea.

 Severe complications Some people suffer from pneumonia, which is an infection of the lungs.
 Others suffer from encephalitis, which is swelling of the brain.
 This often causes permanent brain damage.

 Death People with severe complications may need to be hospitalized and some die.

 People at greatest risk People at high risk for severe illness and complications are: